-The DFES builds on historic trends, the pipeline of near-term projects, local resource factors and stakeholder input to create a range of credible future scenarios.

-The DFES is used by NG to conduct a detailed review of how its network could be impacted under a range of possible futures.
+The DFES builds on historic trends, the pipeline of nearterm projects, local resource factors and stakeholder input to create a range of credible future scenarios.
+NGED uses the DFES to conduct a detailed review of how its network could be impacted under a range of possible futures.
 This helps NG to develop strategic reinforcement solutions to solve network constraints.

-The DFES has also been used to inform NG's RIIO-ED2 business plan, and to publicly signpost potential system flexibility needs.
+The DFES has also been used to inform NGED's RIIO-ED2 business plan and to publicly signpost potential system flexibility needs.